Fish locomotion: Adaptation

 The habitats occupied by fishes are often related to their swimming capabilities.
 On coral reefs, the faster-swimming fish species typically live in wave-swept habitats subject to fast water flow speeds, while the slower fishes live in sheltered habitats with low levels of water movement.

 Fish do not rely exclusively on one locomotor mode, but are rather locomotor generalists, choosing among and combining behaviors from many available behavioral techniques.
-Predominantly BCF swimmers often incorporate movement of their pectoral, anal, and dorsal fins as an additional stabilizing mechanism at slower speeds, but hold them close to their body at high speeds to improve streamlining and reducing drag.
+Predominantly body-caudal fin swimmers often incorporate movement of their pectoral, anal, and dorsal fins as an additional stabilizing mechanism at slower speeds, but hold them close to their body at high speeds to improve streamlining and reducing drag.
 Zebrafish have even been observed to alter their locomotor behavior in response to changing hydrodynamic influences throughout growth and maturation.

-In addition to adapting locomotor behavior, controlling buoyancy effects is critical for aquatic survival since aquatic ecosystems vary greatly by depth.
-Fish generally control their depth by regulating the amount of gas in specialized organs that are much like balloons.
-By changing the amount of gas in these swim bladders, fish actively control their density.
-If they increase the amount of air in their swim bladder, their overall density will become less than the surrounding water, and increased upward buoyancy pressures will cause the fish to rise until they reach a depth at which they are again at equilibrium with the surrounding water.

 Flight

 The transition of predominantly swimming locomotion directly to flight has evolved in a single family of marine fish, the Exocoetidae.
 Flying fish are not true fliers in the sense that they do not execute powered flight.
 Instead, these species glide directly over the surface of the ocean water without ever flapping their "wings."
 Flying fish have evolved abnormally large pectoral fins that act as airfoils and provide lift when the fish launches itself out of the water.
 Additional forward thrust and steering forces are created by dipping the hypocaudal (i.e. bottom) lobe of their caudal fin into the water and vibrating it very quickly, in contrast to diving birds in which these forces are produced by the same locomotor module used for propulsion.
 Of the 64 extant species of flying fish, only two distinct body plans exist, each of which optimizes two different behaviors.